Fugitive slave laws in the United States: Fugitive Slave Act of 1850

 Massachusetts had abolished slavery in 1783, but the Fugitive Slave Law of 1850 required government officials to assist slavecatchers in capturing fugitives within the state.

 The demand from the South for more effective Federal legislation led to the second fugitive slave law, drafted by Senator James Murray Mason of Virginia, grandson of George Mason, and enacted on September 18, 1850, as a part of the Compromise of 1850.
 Special commissioners were to have concurrent jurisdiction with the U.S. circuit and district courts and the inferior courts of territories in enforcing the law; fugitives could not testify in their own behalf; no trial by jury was provided.
+The person claiming to be the slaves' owner could determine whether the slave was believable, and most times they were sent back to slavery.